ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If i_X is the value of 'index' associated with a series item X, then the following series item Y will take 'index' with value i_Y = (i_X + 1) % (MAX\_INDEX + 1).
 That is, after having added a series item whose associated 'index' has value MAX\_INDEX, the next added series item will result in a wrap-around of the 'index' value, and will thus take 'index' with value 0.

-   For example, assuming N\_MAX = 3, the values of 'index' in the update collection chronologically evolve as follows, as new series items are added and old series items are deleted.
+   For example, assuming MAX\_N = 3, the values of 'index' in the update collection chronologically evolve as follows, as new series items are added and old series items are deleted.

    - ...
    - ( i_A = MAX\_INDEX - 2, i_B = MAX\_INDEX - 1, i_C = MAX\_INDEX )